DEFNA/defna.org/_posts/2024-01-12-call-for-proposals-for-djangocon-us-2024-website.md

 We are looking to hire a person, firm or company to assist with our DjangoCon US website design, conference swag, and art direction.

+**Updated** January 17 to clarify deliverables and what kind of bid we're looking for

 ### Introduction

 Our main goal for 2024 [(repo here)](https://github.com/djangocon/2024.djangocon.us) is to update our color scheme, logos, and [style guide](https://2023.djangocon.us/styleguide/) to fit the theme of the host city, which will be announced very soon.